The Sailing Stone VIII

 “Sad.
 Very sad.”

 “So there you have it,” said Val with a grin, “Four random people completely tainted and suffering.
-They were very helpful toward the fallen woman, but not at all helpful toward the health of the planet.”
+They were very helpful toward the fallen woman, but not at all helpful toward the health of the planet or its people.”

 “I don’t know, Val.
 I choose to see this situation as four people helping a fallen woman.”

 Val turned in his bench toward Beckett and leaned into his space: “You and I both know the numbers: 47 shoplifters are in the mall right now.
 580 people in and around the mall have killed something…whether man or beast, out of sport, habit or malice.
 64 kids right now in the mall have cheated on their school exams.
 327 people have cheated on their taxes and 8 people in the mall right now are on the sex offenders list.
 And on, and on and on and on and on, Beckett.”